altdeep/causalML/syllabus.md

 * PDAGs and Markov equivalence
 * Faithfulness and causal minimality

-Readings
+**Readings**

 * 6.1, 6.5 of Peters, Jonas, Dominik Janzing, and Bernhard Schölkopf.
 Elements of causal inference: foundations and learning algorithms.
 MIT press, 2017.
 * 1.2.1-1.2.3, 1.3 of Pearl, Judea.
 Causality.
 Cambridge university press, 2009.

+## Interventions (May 29, 2019)
+* Ladder of causality
+* Interventions and implications to prediction
+* Soft interventions, atomic vs "fat-fingered" interventions, manipulability of causes
+* Graph mutilation and Pearl's do-calculus
+* _do_-calculus as probabilistic metaprogramming
+* Estimation of treatment effects
+* Randomization as intervention
+* Equivalence and falsifiability

+**Readings**

+* Pearl, Judea.
+"Theoretical Impediments to Machine Learning."
+(2017).
+* Eberhardt, Frederick, and Richard Scheines.
+"Interventions and causal inference."
+Philosophy of Science 74.5 (2007): 981-995.
+* Pearl, Judea.
+"Does obesity shorten life?
+Or is it the soda?
+On non-manipulable causes."
+Journal of Causal Inference 6.2 (2018).

 ## Confounding and deconfounding (June 5, 2019)
 * Understanding "confounding" with DAGs
-* Estimation of treatment effects
 * Examples of confounding in machine learning
-* Valid adjustment sets, deconfounding techniques, instrumental variables
+* Valid adjustment sets
+* Deconfounding techniques
+* Back-door criterion
 * Simpson's Paradox, Monte hall, Berkson's Paradox
+* Instrumental variables

-## Interventions (June 12, 2019)
+## Deconfounding with interventions (June 12, 2019)
-* Interventions and implications to prediction
-* Soft interventions, atomic vs "fat-fingered" interventions, manipulability of causes
-* Graph mutilation and Pearl's do-calculus
-* _do_-calculus as probabilistic metaprogramming
+* Front door criterion
+* G-formula
-* Propensity matching, G-formula, mediation
+* Propensity matching
+* Examples

 ## Counterfactuals and overview of class projects (June 19, 2019)
 * Counterfactuals and folk metaphysics